goabstract/Marketing-for-Engineers/README.md

 :see_no_evil: Please, always check your grammar!
 I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
 Now it's time to write your first article :metal:

 ### :sunglasses: Personal Blog
 Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc. I know, that you would like to write a deep comprehansive article, but it's better to write something easy at the beginning.
 Check what competitors' blogs are publishing, what is popular in the industry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
+More advice on getting ideas for your blog:

+* [How We Come Up With Ideas for the Blog](https://www.helpscout.net/blog/blog-post-ideas/) by Emily Triplett Lentz from  Help Scout team.

 When you generated ideas, put them into your content plan (do all your ideas suit choosen content topics?)

 To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practise, "design for beginners", "how to market your app".
 Writing one artilce takes me minimun 3-4 days (five A4 pages).
 Be ready to invest a lot of time in writing, proofreading, styling!
 We decided to use Medium, as we didn't have time to make\maintane a personal blog at our website.